 If that is the case, could anyone else have done a better job? – at ‘muddling through’ the 1st day – if they were in General Bridges position?

-What we do know is that once the message had come back from Hamilton at 2.30am to Birdwood, Bridges and Godley for the men to “Dig, dig, dig” that is exactly what they did, like their lives depended on it.
+What we do know is that a message came back from Hamilton at 2.30am to Birdwood, Bridges and Godley.
+The men must “Dig, dig, dig” that is exactly what they did, like their lives depended on it.
 In the words of C.E.W Bean —

 The forms of men hard at work could be seen in the moonlight … the clink of shovels was everywhere on the hillside.

-Out to sea warships sat silhouetted against the evening horizon, like iron leviathans floating impossibly at the edge of the world, with funnels exhaling smoke and steam from their coal stoked bellies.
+Out to sea the warships sat silhouetted against the evening horizon.
+Like iron leviathans floating at the edge of the world, exhaling smoke and steam from their coal stoked bellies.

 Bean C.E.W.
 Official History of Australia in the War of 1914–1918, Vol. 1 .